Iframely iFrame helpers

 - Web components

-- While we keep calling it "iFrames", at times we will actually use Shadow DOM and template imports in Chrome browser to make bulk-inserts of iFrames even faster.
+- While we keep calling it "iFrames", at times we will actually use Shadow DOM and imports in browsers that support it to bulk-insert web components instead of iFrames.
+It makes widgets load even faster.
 You can disable this upgrade in your settings or via

 All of Iframely renders for HTML helpers we offer are delivered via hosted iFrames.